neherlab@biozentrum

 HIV not only evolves fast, but also integrates into the genome of human T-cells as latent provirus.
 Latent virus is the principal barrier to cure because latent virus reseeds an active HIV infection is therapy is stopped.
 It is therefore critical to understand how this latent reservoir is maintained.
 In particular, whether the virus constantly replicates in parts of the body with insufficient drug penetration or whether the virus survives in long-lived T-cell lineages is hotly debated.

 We studied the evolution of HIV before and after therapy in great detail and find no evidence of consistent viral evolution after the start of therapy.
 To the contrary, virus isolated from the genome of human cells is an almost perfect snapshot of the virus that circulated right before therapy was initiated.
 The graph below shows that evolutionary distance the virus population diverged over time before and after therapy.
-Once therapy is started, there is no evidence of further evolution. root-to-tip distance Latently integrated HIV remains very similar to virus circulating before start of treatment.
+Once therapy is started, there is no evidence of further evolution.
+Latently integrated HIV remains very similar to virus circulating before start of treatment.

 Publications